s0md3v/be-a-hacker/README.md

 or, do you just feel so?
 It's often just a feeling and it's actually an indicator that you are doing good.
 Dunken-Kruger effect explains it well:

 <img alt="dunken-kruger effect" src="assets/dunken-kruger-effect.png" height=300/>

+### How to avoid burnouts?
+Divide your day into 3 parts:

+1. Do: Do stuff that you already know to practice or earn money.
+2. Learn: Learn new things.
+3. Fun: Have fun.

+Burouts happen when you either work for too long or work on the same thing for long.
+Making sure learn new things and have fun every day will keep burnouts away.

+### I want to do great and innovative things.
+This talk by Haroon Meer tackles this problem very well: https://www.youtube.com/watch?v=JoVx_-bM8Tg

 ### I want to do things but I end up doing nothing all day.